Toasterhog/Nodeweb/README.md

 directional links
 draging link to nowhere places and connects new box
 refactor save/load system to use resources for induvidual items instead of arrays
 selection system
-- select via shift+LMB or rectangle select tool
-- boxes and bundles have set_selected() and set_unselected() methods that:
-  - visualizes they are selected
-  - makes them volunerable to actions like:
   - COPY/paste
   - move
   - show notes
   - delete
   - color
   - bundle z-sorting